raphaelmourad/PredDSB/README.md

 **Overview**

-We devised a computational approach to predict DSBs using the epigenomic and chromatin context, but also using DNA motifs.
+We devised a computational approach to predict double-strand DNA breaks (DSBs) using the epigenomic and chromatin context, but also using DNA motifs.

 **Systems Requirements**